WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-Multiple new features; Check out the Changelog for more details.
+Major release; Check out the Changelog for more details.